yaoyaodu/materials/docs/写作规范篇/EnglishDocumentationStyleGuide.md

 Use the following rules to produce a glossary:

-l  Arrange the glossary as follows:
+- Arrange the glossary as follows:

-\1.
-Numerical entries in order
+1. Numerical entries in order

-\2.
-Alphabetical entries in order
+2. Alphabetical entries in order

-l  All terms in the glossary must appear exactly as they appear in text.
+- All terms in the glossary must appear exactly as they appear in text.

-l  Include an expansion of any acronym added to the glossary.
+- Include an expansion of any acronym added to the glossary.

-l  Include a definition of any term added to the glossary.
+- Include a definition of any term added to the glossary.

-l  Add a link for each glossary item.
+- Add a link for each glossary item.
 Example: [GUI](#GUI), [ISO](#ISO)